Rakurri/rakurri-brush-set-for-krita/README.md

 HOW TO INSTALL:

 From Github:
-1. Download the .bundle files that you want, the brush tips and patterns is not needed for the installation
+1. Download "Rakurri_Brush_Set_V.1.0.bundle" and "Rakurri_Brush_Set_V1.1.bundle", the brush tips and patterns is not needed for the installation!

 Installation in Krita:
 1. Go to “Settings”